brshallo/r4ds_solutions/docs/03-data-visualization.md

 <img src="03-data-visualization_files/figure-html/unnamed-chunk-34-1.png" width="672" />

-This is a solution, but still seems off as prop becomes out of a value greater than 1
+This is a solution, though not perfect as `prop` becomes out of a value greater than 1

 ```r
 ggplot(data = diamonds) +